MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsAutoAttendant.md

 ## INPUTS

 ### String
-The String is used as the PrimaryUri input.
+The String is used as the Identity input.

 ## OUTPUTS

-### Microsoft.Rtc.Management.Hosted.OAA.Models.OrgAutoAttendant
+### Microsoft.Rtc.Management.Hosted.OAA.Models.AutoAttendant

 ## NOTES